 But you can still watch the 1978 original and feel the same dread: those point-of-view shots that lurk around houses and outside windows; the opening credits with that eternally suspended jack o’ lantern and Carpenter’s own electrifying score; the chilling moment when Donald Pleasence’s doctor arrives at the asylum and realises the inmates are loose in the dark around his car . . .

 Paper leaves were painted in autumnal colours to help create the season, and the budget was so tight on the film that they were collected and re-used.

-The terrifying blank-faced mask worn by killer Michael Myers is actually a William Shatner Star Trek mask sprayed white.
+The terrifying blank-faced mask worn by killer Michael Myers is actually a William Shatner Star Trek mask, sprayed white and worn inside out.